-- Take control of the stress in your life.
 While this idea seems to be unattainable for some, there is always something you can do to cut back on some stressors in your life.
-It has been reported that stress aggravates the symptoms of fibromyalgia.
+It has been reported that stress aggravates the symptoms of fibromyalgia pain.
 Do something you enjoy on a regular basis.
 Turn off your phone or notifications for a brief time of quiet relaxation.
 Try journaling, spending time in the garden, or reading a good book.
 Whatever helps you relax is vital to include in your schedule, especially if you have fibromyalgia.

 To schedule a complimentary consultation with the Besso clinic call (330) 689-1234 or just click the button below.